Ringeisen helps others learn fiber art at Cloth and Twine

 She also continues her passion for teaching others the joys of making fiber art.
 Participants in her classes learn fiber art techniques while making their own creations — everything from needle-felted cacti and seasonal ornaments to needle-felt pictures of local sites like the Cupola House.

-Ringeisen’s classes can be taken and completed in one day or year round.
+Ringeisen’s classes can be taken year round or completed in just one day.

 Her year-round classes this year include a Nativity felting class.
 In the class, participants are creating one piece a month.
 When the year ends in December, they’ll have a complete needle-felted nativity scene.